pzxie/wohoox/packages/wohoox/README.md

 ### createStore

-It is used to create a store.
+It is used to create a store

+> If a store with the same name is registered, the store registered later will overwrite the store with the same name registered first.
+And the console will issue a warning

 #### Params

-- `name:` default as `'default'`. name of store. it is used as an identifier to get store data.
+- `name:` Default as `'default'`.
+Store name, as a unique identifier of the store, this field is used to distinguish modules when there are multiple modules.

-- `initState:` Initial the data and use it as the data structure of the state.
+- `initState:` The initial data of store

 - `actions:` Dispatch to change data.
-As the only valid way to modify data in strict mode, then it will caused by page rerender
+As the only valid way to modify data in strict mode

 - `plugins:` plugin list for store

-- `options.strictMode:` default as `true`.
+- `options.strictMode:` Default as `true`
   Strict mode switch for store.
 Once the switch turn on, actions will be the only valid way to modify data, otherwise you can directly modify the data by state. `ex: state.age = 23`

-- `options.proxySetDeep:` default as `false`.
+- `options.proxySetDeep:` Default as `false`
   Type data of set will not be proxy for its child item.
 Cause there is no method to get item, child proxy is is not necessary to proxy.
-But if you want to proxy anyway, you can set it to true.
+But if you want to proxy anyway, you can set it to true

 #### Usage